Search This Blog

 William Safire’s terrific remark that “English is a stretch language; one size fits all.”
 As good as the others are, though, they can’t match Abley’s inspired observation.
 What it lacks in brevity it makes up in wit and originality.
 And, because it attempts to illuminate one thing—English—by relating it to something that, at first glance, couldn’t seem more dissimilar—Wal-Mart—it is a perfect metaphor.

-If we walk through even many of the European languages [leave alone the oriental languages] we would notice too many pitfalls, traps, tormenting ways to express even ordinary things.
-Among the oriental ones, Japanese have certain peculiarities.*2.
+If we walk through even many of the European languages [leave alone the oriental languages], we would notice too many pitfalls, traps, and tormenting ways to express even ordinary things.
+Among the oriental ones, Japanese have certain peculiarities.* 2.

-*1] Recently , at an AI conference some leaders gave their wisdom on AI [ a new technology which like any other technology has its own immense utilities and a few disadvantages due to its important impact -disruptive in short] like the following it must be easily accessible, affordable, open source, people centric, environment friendly and labour friendly [ i.e. without causing employment displacements ] benefiting the economy and society on the whole. [ every intention expressed is noble and to be taken seriously, but how the f…. are we going to ask the technology to ensure all that.
+*1] Recently, at an AI conference, some leaders gave their wisdom on AI [a new technology that, like any other technology, has its own immense utilities and a few disadvantages due to its important impact—disruptive, in short] like the following: it must be easily accessible, affordable, open source, people-centric, environment-friendly, and labor-friendly [i.e., without causing employment displacements], benefiting the economy and society as a whole.
+Every intention expressed is noble and to be taken seriously, but how the f... are we going to ask the technology to ensure all that?

-Haven’t android phones displaced, if not fully, at least to a very great extent, clock, calendars, cameras, telephones, post cards, calculators, typewriting machines [ these are called legacy in commercial parlance].
+Haven’t Android phones displaced, if not fully, at least to a very great extent, clocks, calendars, cameras, telephones, postcards, calculators, and typewriting machines [these are called "legacy" in commercial parlance]?

 *2] Few samples culled from some books

-Polish :- You can say "cat" in Polish in at least five ways - kot, kotek, koteczek, kotulek, kotuleczek.
+Polish: You can say "cat" in Polish in at least five ways: "kot," "kotek," "koteczek," "kotulek," and "kotuleczek."
 Each word means something quite different, and the meanings vary from a reference to your relationship with the cat in question to describing its size.

 Russian :- where Priya refers to too distant a relationship.